emipa606/Xnayah/README.md

 Future updates will add:
 - An event involving intelligent creatures building a base next to yours (Something like when a siege happens but also having some elements of a hive infestation)
 - Another event which involves the Xnayah infestation.
 What it does is infest creatures(Including pawns) and slowly taking control of their brain (Among these creatures will also be colonists).
 It will show like a health effect
-- Buildings made out of Xay blocks ( Right now only a turret but in the future will have much more similar buildings that also need "XarTech"
+- Buildings made out of Xay blocks ( Right now only a turret but in the future will have much more similar buildings that also need &quot;XarTech&quot;
 - Sites
 - Turrets will instead of shoot bullets, shoot orbs that will pull enemies towards the orb
 - And much more!

-If there's a bug or an error please tell me in the comments (Maarten) we will fix it.
+If there&apos;s a bug or an error please tell me in the comments (Maarten) we will fix it.

 If you wanna help develop this mod or bring suggestions or just talk about in general then join the discord and help this mod come alive again!